operating-function/pallas/doc/COG.md

     | %% =0 [5]
     | %% =1 x#0011223344556677

-There are three types of syscalls: `%eval` requests, `%cog` requests, and everything else is treated as a CALL to hardware.
+There are four types of syscalls: `%eval` requests, `%cog` requests, `%what` requests to detect the attached hardware and everything else is treated as a CALL to hardware.
+The interpreter ignores any value that it does not understand.

 A CALL to hardware looks like `[%rand 0 %byte 8]`.
 Breaking it down: